voicegain/platform/ANNOUNCE.md

 * asr.speechContext parameter to provide hint to the recognizer if a lot of digits are expected
 * sessions.vadMode parameter to control music rejection - meant to be used mainly for call-center audio to reject music-on-hold
 * adjusted behavior of the asr.sensitivity parameter - 0 value now corresponds to -40dbFS

-### Maintenance release 1.30.1 is scheduled for 5/14/2021 between 6pm and 9pm CST

-This release fixes the following issues:
-* bug #rcj-228: Noise detected as speech
-* bug #rcj-227: Real-time transcription of stereo audio files from Amazon S3 fails

 ### German and Spanish language available